-As a military spouse blogger, I do get emails or messages from military girlfriends that are a little concerned about the military service member they are dating.
-There is something about the relationship that doesn’t sit right to them.
+As a military spouse blogger, I get emails or messages from military girlfriends that are a little concerned about the military service member they are dating.
+There is something about the relationship that doesn’t sit right with them.
 Their gut is telling them something, and something just doesn’t feel 100% right.

 But in this case, after meeting online, the woman is sent photos of a service member.
 She is led to believe she is now talking with or dating a member of the US military.
 They might have a name, backstory, and a history of military service.